imjhk03/awesome-things/README.md

 # Awesome Things
 Some cool things I found on the internet or products.
+Maybe get inspired for future ideas? 😆

 ## 1. Spotify / Progress Bar Star Wars lightsaber
 Desktop client, play star wars theme song and the progress bar changes to a lightsaber.
 Click to change it.